Speed may refer to any of the following:

 There are several factors that contribute to the overall speed of a computer.
 These factors include the processor, cache, memory, bus, hard drive, video card, operating system, and software.
 A full breakdown of how each of these components affect the speed of a computer is on the following pages.

 2. When referring to the Internet speed and network speed, speed or high-speed should be referred to as bandwidth, which is how much data the connection is capable of transferring.
-For example, a dial-up modem is capable of a small amount of bandwidth (56.6k a second at most), and a broadband connection has a much larger bandwidth of several MB a second.
-Your connections maximum bandwidth, the remote computers bandwidth, the latency, and number of hops between the two computers all determines your Internet speed.
+For example, a dial-up connection has a small bandwidth (56.6k a second at most), whereas a broadband connection has a much larger bandwidth of many Mb, or even Gb per second.
+Your connection's maximum bandwidth, the remote computer's bandwidth, the latency, and number of hops between the two computers all determines your Internet speed.

 Keep in mind that your connection may be an asymmetrical connection, which means it has a different download and upload speeds.
 For example, a broadband cable modem connection has a faster download speed than upload speed.
 Although most of what people do on the Internet is download, when using VoIP or other upload intensive service, the upload speed is another contributing factor to the overall Internet speed.